sav-che/TL-2/Authors/Sendtner, Otto {std. Sendtn.}.md

-> [!cite] BHL link: this entry starts at [page 503](https://www.biodiversitylibrary.org/item/104077#page/517/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 503](https://www.biodiversitylibrary.org/page/33333642) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Sendtner, Otto (1813-1859), German (Bavarian) botanist, privately employed in Silesia studying the cryptogamic flora of the Sudeten 1837-1840; Dr. phil.
 München 1840; curator of the Leuchtenberg Museum at Eichstädt 1841; travelled in Istria, Illyria and Bosnia; habil.
 Univ.
-München 1848; adjunct with the Bavarian Academy of Sciences in charge of the plant-geographical exploration of Bavaria; extraordinary professor at the University of München 1853; ordinary professor and curator of the München herbarium 1857-1859. (*Sendtn.*).
+München 1848; adjunct with the Bavarian Academy of Sciences in charge of the plant-geographical exploration of Bavaria; extraordinary professor at the University of München 1853; ordinary professor and curator of the München herbarium 1857-1859.
+**Abbreviated name**: *Sendtn.*

 #### Herbarium and types